Ongaonga, New Zealand

-Ongaonga is a village in Central Hawke's Bay District of New Zealand's North Island.
+Ongaonga, also spelt Onga Onga, is a town in the Central Hawke's Bay District of New Zealand's North Island.
 It is located 20 kilometres west of Waipawa and a similar distance from Waipukurau.

+History

-The village was founded in 1872 when Henry Hamilton Bridge subdivided his farm.
-The first house was built two years later, in 1874.
+The town was founded in 1872 when Henry Hamilton Bridge subdivided his estate, known as Fairfield.
+The town was named after the nearby Ongaonga Stream.
+Bridge established a school, church, and reserve for the town.
 The general store and tearooms was opened in 1899 and still provides the local community and visitors with groceries, refreshments, postal services and petrol.

-The village is named after the Māori word for the native stinging nettle Urtica ferox.
+With the subdivision of the Fairfield and other neighbouring estates in the 20th century Ongaonga developed into a service town for the nearby farms.

 The modern village consists of a general store, tea rooms and the Sandford Arms Tavern.
 Ongaonga has a collection of historic buildings all built at a similar time by the Coles Brothers Builders and Joiners.
-The main street, Bridge Street, named after town founder Henry Hamilton Bridge, includes the historic Coles Brothers factory.
+The main street is Bridge Street, named after the town's founder.

+Ongaonga is known for its heritage properties, notably the category 1 Coles Joinery Factory, the only extant rural joinery factory in New Zealand.

+The first church in Ongaonga was opened in 1901 by Henry Bridge as an interdenominational Protestan church.
+In 1914 the Methodists establish their own church and in 1959 the church was transferred to the local Anglican diocese, becoming the Church of the Good Shepherd.
+In 1999 monthly services at the church were stopped.
+The building has a category 2 registration with Heritage New Zealand.